lucasWillem/store-app/README.md

 - **Pages**: Pages are specific instances of templates that show what a UI looks like with real representative content in place.

 By adhering to the Atomic Design principles, the Store app ensures consistency, scalability, and modularity.
-This structured approach allows our team to efficiently design, develop, and maintain a cohesive and predictable user interface.

 ## Optimization in the Store App

-To enhance the performance and efficiency of the Store app, we've implemented several optimization techniques, focusing on minimizing unnecessary re-renders and computations.
+To enhance the performance and efficiency of the Store app, several optimization techniques we implemented, focusing on minimizing unnecessary re-renders and computations.

 - **`useCallback` Hook**: This hook is used to memoize callback functions.
 In the Store app, `useCallback` is strategically applied to functions passed as props or used in event handlers, particularly in components that undergo frequent re-renders.
 This prevents the creation of a new function instance on every render, thus reducing the likelihood of unnecessary child component re-renders.

 - **`useMemo` Hook**: This hook ensures that computational functions are only re-executed when one of their dependencies has changed.
 By implementing `useMemo`, an app avoids costly recalculations, enhancing performance.
+It should also be implemented when objects or arrays are passed in as props, or referenced in dependency arrays, to prevent the creation of a new instance on every re-render.

 - **Pure Components**: The Store app leverages Pure Components to prevent unnecessary re-renders.
 Pure Components shallowly compare the current props and state with the next ones and re-render only if there are actual changes.
+This should be used in conjunction with useMemo and useCallback.

 ## Use of Index Files for Encapsulation